ajdavis/emptysquare-hugo/emptysquare/content/blog/tech-talks-are-campfires-jesses-three-reasons-you-should-speak-at-pycon.md

 title = "Tech Talks Are Campfires: Jesse's Three Reasons You Should Speak At PyCon" date = "2015-11-15T22:16:45" description = "A talk about software doesn't have to be a tour de force.
-It's just the campfire we gather around so we can be together." categories = ["Programming", "Python"] tags = ["conference-tips"] enable_lightbox = false thumbnail = "rose-lamartine-yates-addressing-a-crowd-on-wimbledon-common-before-the-war.jpg" draft = false
+It's just the campfire we gather around so we can be together."
+"blog/category" = ["Programming", "Python"]
+"blog/tag" = ["conference-tips"]
+enable_lightbox = false
+thumbnail = "rose-lamartine-yates-addressing-a-crowd-on-wimbledon-common-before-the-war@240.jpg"
+draft = false
 +++